sonatype-nexus-community/sonatype-webhook-handler/README.md

 4. Toggle "On" the Activate Incoming Webhooks then click "Add New Webhook to Workspace"
 5. Select the channel or contact we want to forward the Webhook messages to
 6. Copy that Webhook URL - you'll need it later!
-7. You can also update the display information at the bottom of the *Basic Information* page with the Sonatype logo (The icon is in attached in the "images" directory)
+7. You can also update the display information at the bottom of the *Basic Information* page with the Sonatype logo (The icon is in attached in the `images/` directory)

 ### Configure Sonatype Lifecycle